Publishing Art History Digitally: The Present and Future

 Lecture Hall October 14, 4 – 8 PM

-This event brings together art historians and publishing experts to share their views on the future of publishing digital art history.
-Combining a lecture and two roundtables, this symposium will be of interest to all those involved in, or wishing to embark on, digital publishing, as well as to those who are looking for solutions to publishing digital humanities research in compact online formats.
+This event brought together art historians and publishing experts to share their views on the future of publishing digital art history.
+Combining a lecture and two roundtables, this symposium was of interest to all those involved in, or wishing to embark on, digital publishing, as well as to those who are looking for solutions to publishing digital humanities research in compact online formats.

-Organized by Nineteenth-Century Art Worldwide, the event is funded by the Samuel H. Kress Foundation and the NYU Center for the Humanities and is free of charge.
-It will be followed up by a hands-on professional development workshop at the College Art Association annual meeting in February, open to all CAA registrants at no extra cost.
+Organized by Nineteenth-Century Art Worldwide, the event was funded by the Samuel H. Kress Foundation and the NYU Center for the Humanities and is free of charge.
+It was followed up by a hands-on professional development workshop at the College Art Association annual meeting in February, open to all CAA registrants at no extra cost.

 Opening Remarks: Jonathan Hay, Ailsa Mellon Bruce Professor of Fine Arts, Institute of Fine Arts